Blackfort-Hosting/magmastream/content/2.classes/node.md

 #### • `get` connected

-> Weather the node is connected.
+> Whether the node is connected.
 >
 > | Type    |
 > | ------- |